tipoqueno/UI-Design/README.md

 - [Android Patterns](https://androidpatterns.com/) - Set of interaction patterns that can help you design Android apps.

+- [10 UI Design Patterns You Should Be Paying Attention To](https://www.smashingmagazine.com/2009/06/10-ui-design-patterns-you-should-be-paying-attention-to/) - This article goes over 10 interesting UI design patterns that you can use in your own projects.

 <sup>[back to table of contents](#table-of-contents)</sup>